How To Close A Sale? Address Shoppers Five Roadblocks

 The old way to make a sale was to shower a shopper with every feature you could think of in hopes that one of them would magically resonate with the shopper and they'd leave your store with the product.

-But it’s 2018.
-Shoppers are walking into your store knowing more about your products than you do.
+Shoppers walk into your store knowing more about your products than you do.

 Can you make them buy something?
-You can certainly browbeat them, make them feel stupid, and trick them to buy, but that’s a recipe for returns and bad customer reviews.
+You can browbeat them, make them feel stupid, and trick them into buying, but that’s a recipe for returns and bad customer reviews.

-Unless you can engage a shopper and build enough confidence to become their trusted advisor, connect to them on an emotional level, remove the risk of the product not doing what they want, understand what their need really is – that is not a product but a feeling - have the ability to compare and contrast various models to deal with price sensitivity, and yes simply ask for the sale, you'll probably struggle with closing more sales.
+Unless you can engage a shopper and build enough confidence to become their trusted advisor, connect to them on an emotional level, remove the risk of the product not doing what they want, and understand what their need is – that is not a product but a feeling - can compare and contrast various models to deal with price sensitivity, and yes, ask for the sale, you'll probably struggle with closing more sales.